Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Ensemble conditional mean filter

-In this section, we present and analyze the conditional mean filter (CMF) and its ensemble version (EnCMF).
-First, we recall some useful basic properties of the conditional expectation tailored for the analysis step of the CMF in Sec.~\ref{sec:ce_theory}.
-Second, we discuss two particular cases, namely, the CM and the conditional variance, in more detail in Sec.~\ref{sec:conditional_mean_variance}.
-Using the CM, the assimilated ensemble mean of the EnCMF is identical to that of the posterior distribution.
-We also discuss the orthogonal projection property of the conditional expectation, which is not only a significant theoretical result but also allow for the ANN-based approximation of the CM presented in Sec.~\ref{sec:DLEnCEMF}.
-Third, in Sec.~\ref{sec:cmf}, the CMF and its ensemble version are presented, and their properties are analyzed.
-Finally, in Sec. \ref{sec:1d}, we exemplify the EnCMF using a simple static inverse problem that highlights its differences from the EnKF.
+In this section, we analyze the conditional mean filter (CMF) and its ensemble version (EnCMF).
+The orthogonal projection property of conditional expectation, which is the base of the ML-EnCMF, will be discussed in detail.
+First, in Sec.~\ref{sec:conditional_mean_variance}, we recall some essential properties of the conditional expectation tailored for the update step of the CMF and discuss two particular cases, namely, the CM and the conditional variance.
+In Sec.~\ref{sec:cmf}, the CMF and its properties are analyzed.
+In Sec.~\ref{sec:en_cmf_sub}, the ensemble version of CMF is presented.
+Finally, in Sec.~\ref{sec:1d}, we exemplify the EnCMF using a simple static inverse problem that highlights its differences from the EnKF.